Vex-Systems/assets/README.md

-# assets
+# Assets
-Static assets for our projects
+Static assets for our projects, you can also use them.